Elmseld/langchain_dog_trainer/README.md

 # ![Logo with chat chain links](./elixir-langchain-link-logo_32px.png) My Elixir AI personal assistent

-This project is my playaround project on the langchain_demo project example using the [Elixir LangChain](https://github.com/brainlid/langchain) library and [Phoenix LiveView](https://www.phoenixframework.org/).
+This project is my playaround project on the langchain_demo project using the [Elixir LangChain](https://github.com/brainlid/langchain) library and [Phoenix LiveView](https://www.phoenixframework.org/).

 To start your own Elixir AI personal assistent project:

   * Run `mix setup` to install and setup dependencies
-  * Setup your `export OPENAI_API_KEY=`, you can find more [here](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key) *(Also make sure you have some $$ for tokens, lagnchain creates really hard errors if you don't.)*
+  * Setup your `export OPENAI_API_KEY=`, you can find more [here](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key) *(Also make sure you have some $$ for tokens, lagnchain creates really hard errors if you miss that.)*

   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`